ElucidataInc/ElMaven/docs/IntroductiontoElMAVENUI.rst

 Alignment
 ---------

 Prolonged use of the LC column can lead to a drift in retention time across samples.
-Alignment shifts the peak RTs in every sample to correct for this drift and brings the peaks closer to median RT of the group.
+Alignment shifts the peak RTs in every sample to correct for this drift and brings the peaks closer to median retention time of the group.

 Click on the *Align* button |align| and adjust the settings.